 Drinking plenty of non-caffeinated fluids will help keep the mucus in your airways thin and make it easier to clear your lungs.
 At mealtimes, eat first and sip later.
 That way you won't feel full before you've had a chance to get a solid, nutritious meal.

 Caffeine is not a good choice for someone with COPD.
 It can interfere with some medicines and may cause nervousness and restlessness, which can exacerbate your symptoms.
 So avoid or limit coffee, tea, and caffeinated sodas.
-And yes, unfortunately, the caffeine in chocolate lands it on the no-list.
+And yes, unfortunately, the caffeine in chocolate lands it on the no-no list.

 Get More Fiber

 Because you're unlikely to get all of the 25 to 30 grams of fiber you need each day from breakfast alone, include high-fiber foods in your other meals.
 A bowl of low-sodium split pea or lentil soup makes an excellent hot lunch.
-Other good sources of fiber include dry beans (legumes), whole-grain cereals, and breads, bran, brown rice, and fresh fruits and vegetables.
+Other good sources of fiber include dry beans, bran, brown rice, whole-grain cereals and breads, and fresh fruits and vegetables.

 COPD Caution: Gas-Inducing Foods

 While foods like a bean burrito do provide protein and fiber, use caution.
-Foods that cause gas or bloating can make it feel harder to breathe.
+Foods that cause gas or bloating can make breathing feel harder.
 Common culprits include carbonated beverages, greasy fried foods, heavily spiced foods, beans, and vegetables like cabbage and broccoli.
 But each person reacts a little differently.
-Keep a food diary to see which ones affect you, then steer clear of the troublemakers.
+Keep a food diary to see which ones affect you; then steer clear of the troublemakers.